Demystifying the Legal Status of Hemp Based CBD

 The Indiana CBD Market in 2018

-Throughout 2018, the State of Indiana came to personify the confusing nature of hemp-based CBD legality reflective of Farm Bill misinterpretation.
-In March 2018, Governor Eric Holcomb signed a law which states, “all CBD products are legal as long as they come from hemp and contain low amounts of THC” and that all CBD products must have a QR code on their labels that is linked to production information.
+Throughout 2018, the State of Indiana came to personify the confusing nature of hemp-based CBD legality reflective of the Farm Bill’s misinterpretation.
+In March 2018, Governor Eric Holcomb signed a law that states, “all CBD products are legal as long as they come from hemp and contain low amounts of THC” and that all CBD products must have a QR code on their labels that is linked to production information.
 In other words, the traditionally conservative state where no legal marijuana or hemp initiatives even exist looked past federal regulation in the Farm Bill and beyond to allow the sale of hemp-based CBD.
-Yet, with this seemingly “progressive” legislation, new laws led to stricter regulations and the removal of hemp based CBD products from store shelves.
-Moving forward, the changing law even left the Indiana State District Attorney Curtis Hill and Governor Holcomb at odds concerning the legal status of hemp-based CBD products.
+Yet, with this seemingly “progressive” legislation, new laws led to stricter regulations and the removal of hemp-based CBD products from store shelves.
+Moving forward, the changing law even left Indiana State District Attorney Curtis Hill and Governor Holcomb at odds concerning the legal status of hemp-based CBD products.

 What is Hemp?